Notre Dame College, Dhaka: Liberation War and ensuing history

 Notre Dame College faced disruptions in its teaching activities due to political turmoil, notably the 1968–69 mass uprising.
 Amid the 1971 liberation war, Richard William Timm served as the college's principal.
 Despite government directives for normal operations during the conflict, like other institutions, Notre Dame College closed due to student absence.
 Additionally, the B.Sc course, inaugurated in 1960, was halted.
 In the war's final weeks, the institution's premises served as a Red Cross-UN safe haven, sheltering 44 UN officials.
 On 14 December 1971, two young doctors from Dhaka Medical College Hospital, Azharul Haque and Humayun Kabir, were abducted from their homes by Al-Badr forces, mercilessly tortured, and their dead bodies were found near Notre Dame College.
 From 1954 to 1971, I.Com was discontinued in the college, only to be resumed later.
-By the academic year 1972–73, B.Com courses replaced the full-time B.Sc courses.
+By the academic year 1972–73, BCom courses replaced the full-time BSc courses.

 Following the War of Independence, Principal Richard William Timm left his teaching role, engaging actively in the nation's reconstruction efforts.
-He contributed significantly to the country's relief, and rehabilitation, and championed human rights initiatives through non-governmental development organizations.
+He contributed significantly to the country's relief and rehabilitation and championed human rights initiatives through non-governmental development organizations.
 Concurrently, students from Notre Dame College, accompanied by teachers, ventured to remote regions in support of relief and rehabilitation endeavours on behalf of the institution.

 In 1973, a devastating flood struck Bangladesh, leading to the closure of the college.
 The institution's workforce was dedicated to relief efforts.
 Under Principal Richard Timm's leadership, the "CORR" (Note: After the independence of Bangladesh, it was re-registered under the Societies Registration Act, 1860 in 1972.
 It was renamed as Caritas Bangladesh in 1976.
 On, 22 April 1981, Caritas got registered under the NGO Affairs Bureau of Bangladesh.) relief and rehabilitation organization was established.
 Daily meals were provided for approximately 1,500 individuals.
 During the subsequent flood and famine in 1974, the college administration continued aiding the government in managing the crisis.
 Principal Richard William Timm received the Magsaysay Award in 1987, honouring his outstanding service.

 In 1974, upon the Bangladesh government's mandate, Bengali became compulsory for education in schools and colleges, marking its inclusion in the curriculum at Notre Dame College.
 This shift notably facilitated learning for many.
 Concurrently, James T. Benas, an English department faculty member, initiated an English language course to foster English proficiency as a second language.
 Initially exclusive to teachers, the course expanded to encompass students who appeared in the SSC examination.
 Commencing in 1974, the course remains ongoing, presently conducted by the college's English department faculty.
 In 1992, the college became affiliated with the National University, and in 1997, English was reinstated as the medium of instruction.